-SECTION 1 Section 1.1 Things to know about getting your medical care covered as a member of our plan What are "network providers" and "covered services"?
-Section 1.2 Basic rules for getting your medical care covered by the plan SECTION 2 Use providers in the plan's network to get your medical care Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care .
-30 Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP?
-Section 2.3 How to get care from specialists and other network providers Section 2.4 How to get care from out-of-network providers .
-32 SECTION 3 How to get covered services when you have an emergency or urgent need for care Section 3.1 Or during a disaster Section 3.1 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster SECTION 4 What if you are billed directly for the full cost of your covered services?
-34 Section 4.1 You can ask us to pay our share of the cost of covered services Section 4.2 If services are not covered by our plan, you must pay the full cost SECTION 5 How are your medical services covered when you are in a "clinical research study ~ Section 5.1 What is a "clinical research study"?
-Section 5.2 When you participate in a clinical research study, who pays for what? .
-36 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" Section 6.1 What is a religious non-medical health care institution?
-Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution .
-37 SECTION 7 Rules for ownership of durable medical equipment Section 7.1 Will you own the durable medical equipment after making a certain number of payments under or plan? pian: .
-31 SECTION 8 Rules for Oxygen Equipment, Supplies, and Maintenance Section 8.1 What oxygen benefits are you entitled to?
-Section 8.2 What is your cost sharing?
+SECTION 1 Things to know about getting your medical care covered as a member of our pla Section 1.1 What are "network providers" and "covered services"?
+Section 1.2 Basic rules for getting your medical care covered by the plan SECTION 2 Use providers in the plan's network to get your medical care 30 Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care 30 Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP?
+Section 2.3 How to get care from specialists and other network providers Section 2.4 How to get care from out-of-network providers 32 SECTION 3 How to get covered services when you have an emergency or urgent need for ca G .: 2.1 or during a disaster Section 3.1 Getting care if you have a medical emergency 33 Section 3.2 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster 34 SECTION 4 What if you are billed directly for the full cost of your covered services?
+34 Section 4.1 You can ask us to pay our share of the cost of covered services Section 4.2 If services are not covered by our plan, you must pay the full cost 35 SECTION 5 How are your medical services covered when you are in a "clinical research stud a .: 51 YY Section 5.1 What is a "clinical research study"?
+Section 5.2 When you participate in a clinical research study, who pays for what?
+36 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution Section 6.1 What is a religious non-medical health care institution?
+Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution 37 SECTION 7 Rules for ownership of durable medical equipment 37 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
+37 SECTION 8 Rules for Oxygen Equipment, Supplies, and Maintenance 38 Section 8.1 What oxygen benefits are you entitled to?
+38 Section 8.2 What is your cost sharing?
 Will it change after 36 months?
-Section 8.3 What happens if you leave your plan and return to Original Medicare? .
+38 Section 8.3 What happens if you leave your plan and return to Original Medicare?
 38